event-modeling/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 ### 7. Elaborate Scenarios

 Each workflow step is tied to either a command or a view/read-model.
-The specifications were explained earier on.
+The specifications were explained earlier on.
 How we make them is still collaboratively with all participants in the same space.
 A Give-When-Then or Given-Then can be constructed one after the other very rapidly while being reviewed by multiple role representatives.
 This allows what is traditionally done as user story writing by a dedicated product owner in isolation in a text format, to be done visually in a very small amount of time collaboratively.
 What's very critical here, is that each specification is tied to exactly one command or view.

 ### Completeness Check

 At this time the event model should have every field accounted for.
 All information has to have an origin and a destination.
-Events must facisitate this transition and hold the necessary fields to do so.
+Events must facilitate this transition and hold the necessary fields to do so.
 This rigor is what is required to get the most benefits of the technique.

 A variation of this is where we don't do this final check and rely on absorbing the rework costs.
 There are scenarios where this is desired.

 ## Project Management

 The final output of the exercise if done to completion is a set of very small projects defined by all the scenarios for each workflow step.
 They are in a format that allows them to be directly translated to what developers will use to make their unit tests.
-They are also coupled to the adjecant workflow steps by only the contract.
+They are also coupled to the adjacent workflow steps by only the contract.

 ![parallel effort](parallel.png)

 ### Strong Contracts

-Many project managemnt, business and coordination issues are mitigated by the fact that we have made explicit contarcts as to the shape of the information of when we start a particular step of the workflow and what is the shape of the data when it's finished.
+Many project management, business and coordination issues are mitigated by the fact that we have made explicit contracts as to the shape of the information of when we start a particular step of the workflow and what is the shape of the data when it's finished.
 These pre- and post-conditions are what allows the work to be completed in relative isolation and later snap together with the adjoining steps as designed.

 #### Flat Cost Curve